Flooristics, LLC

 Unless someone is in the carpet business, they probably aren’t familiar with secondary backs in carpets.
 Most customers focus on the top of the carpet for the color and texture of the tufts of fiber.
 However, the back of the carpet is an equally important part of the overall carpet.

-There are many types of secondary backing used on carpets but the main materials are jute, sponge rubber, polypropylene, foam or urethane.
+There are many types of secondary backing used on carpets, but the main materials are jute, sponge rubber, polypropylene, foam, or urethane.
 Manufacturers pick the materials based on the performance requirements of the carpeting.
 They can also have additional treatments done to them, such as anti-microbial or anti-static solutions.
-Carpet backing generally come on three performance levels—high performance, performance and standard.
+Carpet backing generally comes in three performance levels: high performance, performance, and standard.

 Filed Under: Carpet and Rugs Tagged With: carpet backing, carpet backs, carpet polyruethane backing, jute back, secondary backs, sponge rubber back